-Describe the process used to collaborate with stakeholders to develop the Psychiatric Emergency Plan, including, but not limited to, the following:
+Describe the process implemented to collaborate with stakeholders to develop the Psychiatric Emergency Plan, including, but not limited to, the following:

-- Ensuring all key stakeholders were involved or represented - Ensuring the entire service area was represented - Soliciting input - The Bexar County Community Collaborative was organized by the Center for Health Care Services (LMHA), in partnership with the City of San Antonio, Bexar County, and Bexar County Hospital District (d/b/a University Health System).
-In addition to these primary partners, other committed entities include: UT Health San Antonio, Nix Behavioral Health Center, Southwest General Hospital, Haven for Hope, Southwest Texas Crisis Collaborative/Southwest Texas Regional Advisory Council, Methodist Healthcare System, Baptist Health System, Bexar County Health Collaborative, Clarity Child Guidance Center, South Alamo Regional Alliance for the Homeless, San Antonio Clubhouse, Lifetime Recovery, and Crosspoint.
-The National Alliance on Mental Illness-San Antonio

-- (NAMI) is also an essential participating partner to ensure consumer and family input is integrated into all levels of planning. - CHCS has organized multiple stakeholders, task forces, advisory boards and subcommittees to examine and recommend improvements to existing crisis services.
+Ensuring all key stakeholders were involved or represented, to include contractors where applicable; Ensuring the entire service area was represented; and Soliciting input.

+- The Bexar County Community Collaborative was organized by The Center for Health Care Services (LMHA), in partnership with the City of San Antonio, Bexar County, and Bexar County Hospital District (d/b/a University Health System).
+In addition to these primary partners, other committed entities include UT Health San Antonio, Southwest General Hospital, Haven for Hope, Southwest Texas Crisis Collaborative/Southwest Texas Regional Advisory Council, Methodist Healthcare System and Methodist Healthcare Ministries, Baptist Health System, Bexar County Health Collaborative, Clarity Child Guidance Center, South Alamo Regional Alliance for the Homeless, San Antonio Clubhouse, Lifetime Recovery, and Crosspoint.
+The National Alliance on Mental Illness-San Antonio (NAMI) is also an essential participating partner to ensure consumer and family input is integrated into all levels of planning. - CHCS has organized multiple stakeholders, task forces, advisory boards and subcommittees to examine and recommend improvements to existing crisis services.
 Included are the Community Roundtables, the Adult & Child CIT Committee, and the Jail Diversion Oversight Committee.
-Those attending have reflected significant diversity, representing individuals of all ages, family members, and advocates, mental health services providers, emergency health care providers, the public health system, law enforcement, probation and parole departments, the judiciary, substance abuse providers, and private foundations.
+Those attending have reflected significant diversity, representing individuals of all ages; family members and advocates; mental health services providers; emergency health care providers; the public health system; law enforcement, probation and parole departments; the judiciary; substance abuse providers; and private foundations.
 As emerging and/or immediate issues arise, ad hoc work groups are formed and meet as full committees and/or subcommittees.
 Progress reports are provided for specific emphasis areas or priorities and new work assignments are made, as needed.
 The group continues to meet until their work plan has been accomplished.
-Policy councils, like the Community Roundtables and Treatment and Care Council, generally are permanent and meet at minimum every month. - The Southwest Texas Crisis Collaborative (STCC), a division of STRAC, is an effort focused on ending ineffective utilization of services for the safety net population at the intersection of chronic illness, mental illness, and homelessness in San Antonio, Texas and Bexar County. - Law Enforcement Navigation: Patients who are placed into emergency detention by law enforcement for their acute psychiatric needs and are medically stable are navigated to the appropriate psychiatric facility versus area emergency departments.
+Policy councils, like the Community Roundtables and Treatment and Care Council, generally meet at minimum of once a month. - The Southwest Texas Crisis Collaborative (STCC), a division of STRAC, is an effort focused on ending ineffective utilization of services for the safety net population at the intersection of chronic illness, mental illness, and homelessness in San Antonio, Texas and Bexar County.

+- Law Enforcement Navigation: Patients who are placed into emergency detention by law enforcement for acute psychiatric needs and are medically stable are navigated to the appropriate psychiatric facility versus area emergency departments.
 This system change has decompressed local emergency departments, where psychiatric patients were often boarded for hours awaiting a more appropriate facility.
-All behavioral health facilities with inpatient beds are reporting their diversion status, and MEDCOM, a 24/7 dispatch center currently routing all trauma patients in the region, is now routing medically stable psychiatric patients to an appropriate facility. - Signify is a collaboration software platform that provides for process consistency while helping identify and solve barriers to care.
-Signify will link social, financial, and community resources with physicians and care professionals across systems to ensure consumers make successful transitions to recovery and wellness.
-Service providers also will be able to access a custom network of local resources and support services to help remove barriers and improve care.
-Signify's cloud-based platform will first be connected via BAA agreements to the health providers, and eventually through an Organized Health Care Arrangement (OHCA).
+All behavioral health facilities with inpatient beds are reporting their diversion status, and MEDCOM, a 24/7 dispatch center currently routing all trauma patients in the region, is now routing medically stable psychiatric patients to an appropriate facility. - Signify is a collaborative software platform that provides for process consistency while helping identify and solve barriers to care.
+Signify links social, financial, and community resources with physicians and care professionals across systems to ensure consumers make successful transitions to recovery and wellness.
+Service providers also have access to a custom network of local resources and support services to help remove barriers and improve care.
+Signify's cloudbased platform will first be connected via BAA agreements to the health providers, and eventually through an Organized Health Care Arrangement (OHCA).
 Data collected and distributed by Signify will enable impact comparisons at the provider and Collaborative levels, and quarterly reports will help the Collaborative members use the data to identify and fill gaps and expand "what works".